Prologue

 Borrid sighed.
 “It’s not done yet,” he added sheepishly.

 The traveler faced the blacksmith and the blacksmith faced the traveler.
-The leaves rustled in the crisp breeze, the moment tense, and then finally Borrid nodded stiffly.
-He watched as the traveler dragged the handcart under the trees behind his yard to collapse in the shade with vigorous groan.
-One of the wheels was sticking in the axel.
-Borrid turned back to his sword, ready for more tempering.
-He became engrossed in his work once again, and did not look up again until the next visitors were already upon his stoop.
+The leaves rustled in the crisp breeze, the moment on edge, and then finally Borrid nodded stiffly.
+He watched as the traveler dragged the handcart to the trees before collapsing in the shade with a vigorous groan.
+A wheel promptly fell off its axle with a clatter, and the whole cart lurched to the side.
+Borrid turned back to his sword, eager to complete his work.
+He became engrossed in the task once more, and did not look up again until the next visitors were already upon his stoop.